lazlo-bonin/gocs/README.md

 // Don't implement IComponent yet, let the derived classes do that. public abstract class MyBaseComponent: MonoBehaviour
 {
-    // Forward to BaseImplementation if this is a RECS component.
+    // Forward to BaseImplementation if this is a GOCS component.

     protected virtual void Awake()
     {